milonmaze/privacy-terms-observatory/www.snap.com/en-US/cookie-policy.md

 Your Choices

+You may be able to adjust your cookie settings on your browser or device in addition to the settings we make available to you on our sites.
+See below for more information on each of the options that may be available to you.

+Browser Settings

 Your browser may provide you with the option to refuse some or all non-essential browser cookies.
 You may also be able to remove cookies from your browser.
 For more information about how to manage browser cookies, please follow the instructions provided by your browser.

-Browser Cookies

-Your browser may provide you with the option to refuse some or all browser cookies.
-You may also be able to remove cookies from your browser.
-For more information about how to manage browser cookies, please follow the instructions provided by your browser.

-Mobile Device Identifiers
+Device Identifier Settings

-Your mobile operating system may let you opt-out from having certain device identifiers used for interest-based advertising.
+Your device operating system may let you opt-out from having certain device identifiers used for interest-based advertising.
 You should refer to the instructions provided by your mobile device’s manufacturer; this information is typically available under the “settings” function of your mobile device.

 And of course, if your mobile device offers an uninstall process, you can always stop us from collecting information through the app by uninstalling the Snapchat app.

 Website Settings

-You can also block certain cookies by adjusting your settings on our sites.
+You can also customize which cookies may be set by adjusting your settings on our sites.
+See the cookie menu on our sites that will allow you to do so:

 Snap.com Cookie Settings